boomerang-io/carbon-addons-boomerang-react/README.md

 }
 ```

-### g10 Compatibility theme
+### Gray 10 theme

 This is how we import things in our applications.
 We use a number of Carbon v10 tokens so we use the compatibility g10 theme from Carbon to support both new and old values.
-We also use Akamai as the host for our fonts instead of self-hosting via the `$use-akamai-cdn: true` argument to the `"@carbon/react"` import.
+We also use Akamai as the host for our fonts instead of self-hosting via the `$use-akamai-cdn: true` argument to the `@carbon/react` import.
+View the Carbon docs to see all the arguments you can pass to customize your

 ```scss
 @use "@carbon/react" with (